-We’re improving our environmental pawprint by taking a science-led approach to reducing carbon emissions across our operations.
-By rethinking our standards of practice and switching to renewable energy in our hospitals and clinics, we can reduce our footprint and the environmental impact of our operations.
-We’re focused on reducing our carbon footprint by 27% by 2025, and reaching net zero emissions from our operations by 2040.
+We’re improving our environmental pawprint by taking a science-led approach to reducing GHG emissions across our value chain.
+By rethinking our standards of practice and switching to renewable electricity in our hospitals and clinics, we can reduce our footprint and the environmental impact of our operations.
+We’re focused on reducing our carbon footprint across our value chain by 27% by 202 and 67% by 2050 and reaching net zero emissions from our operations by 2040.

 Closing the packaging waste loop

 Waste disposal has a huge impact on the environment.
 Our vision for the future is a circular economy in which no packaging or consumables go to waste.
 Our most critical circularity goals are to establish recycling infrastructure and programs at 100% of our sites by 2025 and work towards reducing our non-hazardous waste by at least 50% by 2030.
 By removing packaging we don’t need, exploring reuse models and closing the packaging waste loop with recycling systems, we can help to build a circular economy where packaging never becomes a waste product.

 Our U.S. hospitals will be powered by renewable electricity by 2022.

 We're preserving the power of antimicrobials and cutting the use of antibiotics in our practices.